pdfernhout/High-Performance-Organizations-Reading-List/README.md

 "Deadlines are incredibly destructive to team productivity and morale.
 The #1 challenge software developers face is unrealistic expectations.
 Can we motivate & push without arbitrary deadlines?
 You can lead teams without deadlines.
 You can still deliver code quickly.
 You can still ship in time for Christmas.
 But you’ll be dealing with a different management framework.
 One that puts the deadline pressure on product managers rather than developers. ...
 The point here is that instead of trying to build out the CEO’s ideal vision of the product you’re bringing to market, you build out a beautiful stepping stone on the way towards that vision.
 In place of arbitrary deadlines, you deliver consistent, steady progress."

+Advocates for marketing creating each hype cycle for what is already finished and tested.

 ### Why do some developers at strong companies like Google consider Agile development to be nonsense?
 https://www.quora.com/Why-do-some-developers-at-strong-companies-like-Google-consider-Agile-development-to-be-nonsense